nomade-care/nomade-care-ui/README.md

 # NomadCare - AI-Powered Medical Communication Platform

+**📹 Demo Video Note:** The demonstration video appears in low quality when viewed on Google Drive.
+For the best experience, please download the video to see it in its original high-quality resolution.

 NomadCare is a modern, AI-driven web application designed to bridge communication gaps between doctors and patients, especially those who speak different languages.
 It provides separate portals for doctors and patients to exchange audio messages, leveraging generative AI for real-time translation and external emotion detection APIs for intelligent analysis.

 ## ✨ Key Features